hzhou3ga/sympsidegene-/readme.md

 to point the variable PYTHON to the python version that you installed scikit-learn

 ####
+genes with known symptoms/side-effects are in all_gn_symGAN_symfreqge2.lst    column 1:  gene symbol; column 2: number of symptoms/side-effects it has symptoms/side-effects are listed in all_symGAN_side_red_symfreqge2.lst  column 1: UMLS_CUI  column 2: number of known genes causing it, column 3 to N-1: name column N (last): side effect or symptom label
+The label file
+omim_sym_label_0.txt has the column's values according to the order in all_symGAN_side_red_symfreqge2.lst

+For all benchmarking gene-symptom/side-effect table see all_phe_gn_symGAN_side_red_symfreqge2.tsv

+####
 to predict gene to symptoms with leave one out:
 #### important ####